Interested in getting a personalized project offer?

 Small 1m waves are sufficient for the operation of the system.
 The best wave size is between 1 to 3m (3-10') high.
 The buoys are configured to survive harsher conditions.
 A simple mechanism is set to protect them against hurricane winds and waves.
-Note that many beaches that have about no waves are protected by reefs, the units can be installed after these for adequate wave power.
+Since many beaches with about no waves are protected by reefs, the units can be installed after these for adequate wave power.

 4Buoy lifetime expectancy?

 The systems are designed to resist the effect of the sea water for over 15 years.